Current opportunities for Board roles

 - The risk management and corruption resistance process

 - The performance of the Company’s internal controls

-The Nominations Committee is established in accordance with the Company’s Constitution.
+The Nominations Committee is established in accordance with the Company’s Constitution and the Nominations Committee Terms of Reference.
 The purpose of the Committee is to provide advice and recommendations to the Board and the Members on specified matters, particularly in relation to Board composition and governance generally.